FOR IMMEDIATE RELEASE: February 9th, 2004, SOUTHOLD, NY.

 Meredith was born in Canada and later moved to Cutchogue, Long Island where he established his photographic business around 1929.
 From that point until his death in 1966, Meredith traveled Long Island taking photographs, though he especially focused on photographing the North Fork of Long Island.
 He took over 5,000 photographs during his career, most of which are preserved through the Meredith Collection at the Southold Historical Society.

-“Southold 1850-1950: A Photo Retrospective” will be on display at the Mayne Gallery of the Southold Historical Society, located in the Anne Currie-Bell house at the corner of Maple Lane and Main Road, Southold, on Saturday, Sunday, and Wednesday from 1-4pm.
-A donation of $2.00 is suggested.
+“Southold 1850-1950: A Photo Retrospective” will be on display at the Winter Gallery of the Southold Historical Society, located at 54325 Main Road in Southold, from Saturday, February 28th through Sunday, May 9th, 2004.
+The Winter Gallery will be open Fridays from 7-9 pm, and Saturday and Sunday, 1-4pm.
+A donation from visitors of $2.00 is suggested.